The CAB team

 450 538-1919

-Originally from the Eastern Townships, I grew up surrounded by family and friends.
-I am an avid reader, knitter and decorator.
-I am very happy to be working for the CAB and for my community.
-My role at the CAB is to support the management team in their various administrative and accounting tasks as well as provide support during activities.
+Having grown up in the Eastern Townships and once a resident of Sutton, I am excited to be back and working for the CAB and for the community.
+My role at the CAB is to support the management team and my colleagues in the various administrative tasks, as well as providing support during activities that take place.
+I am grateful to be a part of such an incredible team.
 I look forward to meeting you!

 Outreach Work